-Standby or whole house generators provide power to your entire house during an outage.
+Standby or whole-house generators provide power to your entire house during an outage.
 These generators require professional installation outside of your home (just like a central A/C).
 However, with the increased and professional installation, comes more power.
-Plus, standby generators turn on automatically within second of a power outage.
+Plus, standby generators turn on automatically within seconds of a power outage.

 For more highlights, Consumer Reports provides additional details about standby generators.

 - Requires professional installation, which means labor costs.

 - Standby generators start automatically when an outage occurs and supplies more power.